 The loaves that had arrived, both me and Barry said we wouldn’t eat ours.
 We were already comfortably full from the starter!

-Total price: 75 TL for four of us (around £17).
+Total price (Summer 2015): 75 TL for four of us (around £17).
 The bulk of that was the meat.
 Our bill breakdown was:

 - 1 kg Kavurma – 60 TL